 Ambiguities of the Fischer-Rosanoff convention

-The Fischer-Rosanoff convention gives rise to uncertainties with molecules with more than one chiral center.[3]
-For example, considering D-(+)-glucose, the D-L system gives information about the configuration of C-2, but no information about the other asymmetric centers, namely, C-3, C-4, and C-5.
+The Fischer-Rosanoff convention can lead to ambiguities when applied to molecules with more than one chiral center.
+For example, in D-(+)-glucose, the D–L system provides information only about the configuration at C-2, but gives no indication regarding the other chiral centers, namely C-3, C-4, and C-5.[3]

-In these cases, the RS system, developed in 1956 by Robert Sidney Cahn, Christopher Ingold, and Vladimir Prelog, labeling each chiral center, allows to describe accurately the stereochemistry of the molecule.[2][8]
-In the case of D-(+)-glucose, the molecule has the (2R,3S,4R,5R)-configuration.
+In such cases, the RS system, developed in 1956 by Robert Sidney Cahn, Christopher Ingold, and Vladimir Prelog, offers a more precise description by assigning a configuration to each chiral center individually.
+For instance, D-(+)-glucose has the configuration (2R,3S,4R,5R).[5][8]

-It should also be noted that depending on the chiral center taken as the reference center, the same molecule can belong to both the D and L series.
+It should also be noted that the D or L designation depends on which chiral center is chosen as the reference point.
+Consequently, the same molecule can sometimes be classified as either D or L, depending on the structural context.

 References